foulegold/media/expert-development-ios-android-platforms.md

 # **Expert Development on Both iOS and Android Platforms**

 In a relatively short span of time, the mobile app development world has been ruled by iOS and Android.
 In addition, businesses and developers want to reach the maximum number of customers by developing applications for both these platforms.
 Making any application usable and functioning seamlessly requires a certain degree of expertise, innovative thinking, and knowledge about the specific features on either iOS or Android.
-This article explores how expert development in [mobian.studio](https://mobian.studio/) on the platforms drives reach and delivers exceptional user experiences.
+This article explores how expert development in [Mobian Studio](https://mobian.studio/) on the platforms drives reach and delivers exceptional user experiences.

 ## **Why Choose iOS and Android Development Together?**